Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Motivation for error estimates in ab initio molecular dynamics

 In deriving the approximation of the solutions to the full Schr\"odinger equation, the heavy particles are often treated within classical mechanics, i.e., by defining the evolution of their positions and momenta by equations of motions of classical mechanics.
-Therefore we denote $X_t:[0,\infty) \to \R^{3N}$ and $P_t:[0,\infty) \to \R^{3N}$ time-dependent functions of positions and momenta with time derivatives denoted by
+Therefore we denote by $X_t:[0,\infty) \to \R^{3N}$ the time-dependent function of the nuclei positions, with time derivatives denoted by

 We denote the Euclidean scalar product on $\R^{3N}$ by

 Furthermore, we use the notation $\GRADX \psi(X) = (\GRAD_{X^1}\psi(X),\dots,\GRAD_{X^N}\psi(X))$, and as customary $\GRAD_{X^n}\psi = (\partial_{X_1^n}\psi, \partial_{X_2^n}\psi, \partial_{X_3^n}\psi)$.
 The notation $\psi(X)=\BIGO(M^{-\alpha})$ is also used for complex valued functions, meaning that $|\psi(X)|=\BIGO(M^{-\alpha})$ holds uniformly in $X$ for $\psi(X)\in \mathbb C^J$.